-2022-23 Opportunities for Parental Involvement
+2023-24 Opportunities for Parental Involvement

 Woodbridge appreciates the parents who volunteer and lead events for our students.
 Our parents are active in all areas of volunteer service.
 Our Parent Teacher Club (PTC), English Language Advisory Committee (ELAC), and School Site Council (SSC) provide leadership in maintaining an effective school program.
-The Woodbridge School PTC and our librarian coordinate their efforts toward our Fall/Spring Book Fair.
-PTC also organizes family events for students and families to participate in.
+The Woodbridge PTC organizes family events for students and families to participate in.
 Currently, Woodbridge hosts the Roseville Joint High School Adult ELD class, where parents are granted an opportunity to learn to speak, read, and write English.